 - Take it slow, and don’t introduce them immediately

-- Always make sure to give them separated spaces to get used to the scents
+- Always make sure to give them separate spaces to get used to the scents

 - If they start to fight, then you should break it up

-If you notice that they are acting out, do separate and give the cat a safe space to retreat.
+If you notice that they are acting out, separate them and give the cat a safe space to retreat.